jushg/rrt_planner_ros/README.md

 # RRT for Path Planning in ROS

-## The Task
+## Overview

-Implement the Rapidly Exploring Random Trees (RRT) algorithm to plan collision-free paths in a 2D environment.
+This is my implementation of the Rapidly Exploring Random Trees (RRT) algorithm to plan collision-free paths in a 2D environment with a ROS wrapper.

 ## How to run it?
 Place it in your catkin workspace `src` folder and build it using: